ninest/nuxt-content-example/content/posts/third.md

 ---
-title: First post
+title: Third post
-description: Our first post, explaining why we are great
+description: xyz
 ---

 This is my first post.
 Isn't it so exciting?
 There are so many possibilities, to be explored!
 Yes, this is great.